Download a pdf of Alaska’s state brief by clicking here.

 In 2015, Alaska experienced the second highest impact of federal regulations.
 With a current-basis score of 1.53, the impact of federal regulations on Alaska’s private sector was 53 percent greater than the impact of federal regulations on the nation overall.
-A FRASE score of 1 would mean that federal regulations affect a state to precisely the same degree that they affect the nation as a whole.
+A FRASE score of 1 means that federal regulations affect a state to precisely the same degree that they affect the nation as a whole.
 This information, as well as Alaska’s constant-basis scores over time, can be found in table 1.
 (The constant-basis FRASE score measures the impact of federal regulations on a state in a specific year relative to the United States as a whole in the year 1997.
 The current-basis FRASE score measures the impact of federal regulations on a state in a specific year relative to the United States as a whole in that same year.)

 |FRASE Score (Constant Basis)||1.71||1.75||1.81||1.61||1.83||1.78||1.77||1.81||1.91||2.04||2.37|

 Certain industries contribute to Alaska’s FRASE score because of their relative size and Federal regulatory attention.
 The next figure shows the top five industries that contribute to Alaska’s FRASE score.
 The industry that contributes the most to Alaska’s FRASE score is Pipeline Transportation.
 This industry makes up 8.3 percent of Alaska’s private-sector economy.
 With 10,092 estimated relevant restrictions in 2015, regulations on Pipeline Transportation account for 27.6 percent of Alaska’s FRASE score.
-The top regulatory agencies for Pipeline Transportation are shown in figure 2.

 Regulatory agencies, however, can affect more than one industry and can therefore impact Alaska’s private sector in multiple ways.
-Figure 3 shows the five agencies that contribute the most to Alaska’s FRASE score through the regulations they produced.
+The next figure shows the five agencies that contribute the most to Alaska’s FRASE score through the regulations they produced.
 The single agency with the largest impact on Alaska’s economy is the Environmental Protection Agency, which accounts for 23.4 percent of the total federal regulatory impact on Alaska.

 The FRASE index can help Alaska’s citizens and policymakers consider the impact of federal regulations in their state and determine whether that impact is adequately represented in the current debate about regulation.
-See the Mercatus Center’s primer on comprehensive regulatory reform for possible improvements to our current regulatory system.
+See the Mercatus Center at George Mason University’s primer on comprehensive regulatory reform for possible improvements to our current regulatory system.
 Download this state brief or any other at QuantGov.org/50states/.